 If you have a Google Analytics account, then your newly hired SEO team would seldom use it, since they would likely bring their additional tools and software with them to diagnose the SEO health of your site.

-The time it takes for them finish the audit and declare the result will depend upon the size and complexity of your site.
+The time it takes for them to finish the audit and declare the result will depend upon the size and complexity of your site.
 For example, a website with many pages will take much longer than a website with just a few pages.

 Someone from your SEO team would call to discuss the results of the audit.
 This person should be the person directly managing your account.
 He or she would clearly explain their observations, suggestions and lay out the next steps that need to be taken.

 The more interactive the call, the better it is.
 Depending upon the contract you have with the company, you should ideally get an e-mail with the account manager’s notes.
 Step-by-step directions on how to implement these changes should also be expected from the team.
-However, if you have given an adequate website access to your team, then they can directly implement the changes for you.
+However, if you have given adequate website access to your team, then they can directly implement the changes for you.

 3. Regular communications and check-ins